The linked document, Management of Transfer in Child Protection Conferences was updated in June 2021.

-Within one working day of the conference, a decision letter should be sent by the Conference Chair to all those who attended, or were invited, to the conference.
-The letter should give details of conference decisions and recommendations, the name of the social worker and details about the right to complain.
-Safety concerns should be considered when sending any documents to parents particularly in cases involving domestic violence and abuse.
-Where possible this communication should also include the Outline Plan which should be available for the first Core Group meeting at the very latest.
+Within 1 working day of the conference, a decision document should be sent by the CP Chair to all those who attended, or were invited, to the conference.
+This should give details of conference decisions and recommendations, the name of the social worker.
+Safety concerns should be considered when sharing any documents with parents particularly in cases involving domestic abuse.

 Managing and providing information about a child

 Children's social care should designate an experienced social care manager who has responsibility for: